jamescchu/jameschu-v5/src/pages/tedxaccd/index.md

 ##Outcome
 Very rarely, for us students, do the plans we set at the start of a project is accurately carried out till the end.
 I did my best to stick to the pre-made schedule, but we had to accommodate for sudden changes in scheduling from other teams as well as delays in both design and development.

+###Key Learnings
+As with any experience, learning is a big part in helping blah blah

+- **Stepping Up**
+While sometimes "just doing my job" is perfectly fine, "doing the right thing" is what matters(?).

+- **Can't Win Everything**
+Working with lots of other talented individuals was more challenging than I thought.
+Everyone has their own set of experiences and principles that they've developed, and more often than not, it's different than your own.
+Learning to trust each other's judgements and compromising when necessary becomes important...

+###The Saga Continues
+With an increasing lack of marketing strategy in the team, and declining week-by-week sales, I ultimately decided to step up and take over the marketing and other responsibilities.
+As my role grows, it becomes impossible to detail everything here, so to summarize, my role has expanded to: Product Designer, Front-End Development, Digital IT, Volunteer Coordinator, Marketing Director.

 `INSERT FINAL TIMELINE HERE`